VSATNews Brief

 What Actually Happened

 Viasat didn't announce anything.
-The Financial Times reported that Amazon has been in prolonged talks to acquire Globalstar for roughly $9bn, a deal that would hand Amazon's LEO satellite project (now branded Amazon Leo) Globalstar's prized Band 53/n53 spectrum plus its existing constellation and ground infrastructure.
-The market's read: if Amazon is willing to pay $9bn for Globalstar, then every satellite operator with real spectrum and orbital assets just got repriced.
+Amazon, according to the FT, has held prolonged talks to acquire Globalstar for roughly $9bn.
+The deal would give Amazon's LEO satellite project — now branded Amazon Leo — Globalstar's Band 53/n53 spectrum, its existing constellation, and its ground infrastructure.
+Wall Street did the math quickly: if Amazon will pay $9bn for Globalstar, every satellite operator with real spectrum and orbital assets just got cheaper by comparison.
 Iridium surged 15% on the same logic.
-Meanwhile, Delta announced it will equip 500 aircraft with Amazon Leo WiFi starting in 2028, offering free connectivity for all SkyMiles members.
-That deal validates the demand side of the satellite connectivity market and makes spectrum assets even more valuable.

 The Catch